Esoterical/voron_canbus/README.md

 **IF YOU HAVE A BTT U2C V2.1 THEN PLEASE FLASH IT WITH THE LATEST VERSION OF V2 FIRMWARE FROM THE GITHUB AS THE SHIPPED FIRMWARE MAY HAVE BUGS https://github.com/Esoterical/voron_canbus/tree/main/can_adapter/BigTreeTech%20U2C%20v2.1**

 If you want to use a dedicated USB CAN devcice, then it should be as  simple as plugging it in to your Pi via USB. ***You shouldn't have to flash anything to this U2C/UTOC/etc device first, they are meant to come pre-installed with the necessary firmware.
 They do NOT run Klipper***.
 You can test if it is working by running an `lsusb` command (from an SSH terminal to your pi).
-Most common USB CAN devices will show up as a "Geschwister Schneider CAN adapter" when they are working properly (though some may simply show as an "OpenMoko, Inc" device:
+Most common USB CAN devices will show up as a "Geschwister Schneider CAN adapter" when they are working properly (though some may simply show as an "OpenMoko, Inc" device):

 ![image](https://user-images.githubusercontent.com/124253477/221329262-d8758abd-62cb-4bb6-9b4f-7bc0f615b5de.png)

 ![image](https://user-images.githubusercontent.com/124253477/222042688-10fa6fdb-8c0a-4142-8c40-0d93ef4fc4bd.png)

-You can also check by running an 'interface config' command `ifconfig`.
+A better check is by running an 'interface config' command `ifconfig`.
 If the USB CAN device is up and happy (and you have created the can0 file above) then you will see a can0 interface:

 ![image](https://user-images.githubusercontent.com/124253477/221329326-efa1437e-839d-4a6b-9648-89412791b819.png)